-Perchloric Acid Use
+Perchloric Acid

 Perchloric acid must be used in a specifically designed and dedicated fume hood with a wash down system due to potential formation and build up of explosive perchloric acid salts.
 The fume hood cannot be used for any other purpose especially organic chemicals.
+There are no approved perchloric acid hoods on campus.
 Please contact EHSS for additional information.